long89kev/Study-in-Pink-1/README.md

 ## Task Completion

-Tasks within the `main.cpp` file can be individually checked for completion.
+Tasks within the `main.cpp` file must be individually checked for completion.
 To do so, follow these steps:

 1. Uncomment the desired task in the `main.cpp` file.
 2. Recompile the program using the same compilation command mentioned above.